MHAbrah/Custom-Unity-script-templates/README.md

-# Custom Unity Script Templates
+# Custom Unity script templates
 Some more extensive script templates for C# development.

 ## Usage